Canadarm: Retirement

 The Canadarm's 90th and final Shuttle mission was in July 2011 on STS-135, delivering the Raffaello MPLM to the ISS and back.
 It is on display with Atlantis at the Kennedy Space Center Visitor Complex.
 Discoverys Canadarm is displayed next to it in the National Air and Space Museum's Udvar-Hazy Center.
 Endeavour left its OBSS at the International Space Station as part of its final mission, while its Canadarm was originally going to be displayed in the headquarters of the Canadian Space Agency (CSA).
 However, Endeavour's Canadarm is now on permanent display at the Canada Aviation and Space Museum in Ottawa.
 The last of the Canadarms to fly in space, the SRMS flown aboard Atlantis on STS-135 in July 2011, was shipped to NASA's Johnson Space Center in Houston for engineering study and possible reuse on a future mission.

 Derivatives

 Canadarm2

 Based on the Canadarm1, the larger Canadarm2 is used for berthing the trusses, berthing the commercial vehicles, and inspecting the whole International Space Station.

 Canadarm3

 The smaller Canadarm3 will be used for berthing the modules and inspecting the Lunar Gateway.
+In June 2024, the full contract for design and construction of the arm was awarded to MDA Space.